 I have to confess, I am totally a dessert girl.
 I love to end the day with a little something sweet!
-And during the spring and summer months, I love to stock up on all the fresh berries and use them for making delicious treats.
+And during the spring and summer months, I love to stock up on all the fresh berries and use them not only to make favorite blueberry jam for for making delicious treats, too!

 This blueberry buttermilk cake is a favorite around here.
 It’s simple to make, I nearly always have the ingredients on hand and it tastes fantastic!
 It really doesn’t get better than this – buttery, tender cake topped with lightly sweetened berries and baked to perfection!

 It tastes almost like a giant blueberry muffin, but for dessert.
 The fresh blueberries add such great flavor and make it so delicious.
 It tastes amazing as is, but for an extra treat, you can serve it with freshly whipped cream or even vanilla ice cream.

 The best thing about this cake is that it can be eaten for dessert or breakfast.
 It makes a delicious blueberry breakfast cake and is the perfect sweet breakfast to enjoy on the weekends.
 It’s one of my favorite summer berry recipes.
 Yum!